 What you can do to avoid this scam is first to contact the email or telephone number provided on their website to verify their authenticity.
 Look for reviews of the accommodation online.
 If most reviews are negative, look for another hotel.
 Finally, a good rule of thumb is to assess if the prices are too low, and if it’s too good to be true, it’s most likely a scam.

 If you enjoy the nightlife scene, beware of bar scams in Vienna.
 There are many cases of locals offering you to enjoy a drink with them at a club they recommend.
 Upon getting the bill, you’ll be overcharged, and if you refuse to pay, you’ll be escorted by bouncers to the nearest ATM to withdraw payment.
 To avoid this, check the prices on the menu before ordering.
 Don’t buy anything without knowing its price.

 Overcharging taxis are everywhere, and it’s also a thing in Vienna.
 Scammer drivers either don’t turn the meter on, take an unnecessarily longer route, or make unwanted stops.
 It’s simple enough to avoid this scam by getting on a registered cab and tracking your destination via online maps.
-You can also go for rideshares like Uber or Lyft, which can be trusted more than hailing a taxi on the streets.
+You can also go for rideshares like Uber which can be trusted more than hailing a taxi on the streets.

 Is Vienna safe to travel alone?

 As the second best female travel safety destination in the world with an overall safety score of 7.70 on the Bounce Women Travel Safety Index, the whole of Austria, including Vienna, is safe for anyone who wants to travel on their own.
 Even solo female travelers can enjoy and satisfy their wanderlust in Vienna without encountering safety threats, even at night.